INSERT_CONVpred_setLib.INSERT_CONV : conv -> conv

 > val it = |- {1; 2; 1; 3; 2; 4; 3; 5; 6} = {1; 2; 4; 3; 5; 6} : thm

-fails if applied to a term not of the
+INSERT_CONV conv fails if applied to a term not of the

-form t INSERT {t1;...;tn}
+form t INSERT {t1;...;tn}.
+A call

-INSERT_CONV conv ``t INSERT {t1;...;tn}
+INSERT_CONV conv ``t INSERT {t1;...;tn} fails unless

-is alpha-equivalent to some ti
+t is alpha-equivalent to some ti, or

-returns |- (t = ti) = T
+conv ``t = ti`` returns |- (t = ti) = T for

-some ti
+some ti.